gsalaman/astro_notes/journal.md

 Then went through first light setup with guide scope in PHD2.
 I like that it goes on the dovetail...easy attachment, and it's USB can plug into the USB hub on the 533.

+Focusing with the cam was tricky.
+It's got a lock ring on the back, but you have to manually push and pull the camera in to get it close to perfect.
+Then you can rotate the front and lock that in with another ring.
+I first started by thinking I needed both extenders, but then no, wasn't able to quite get good focus, so I ended up with just one and the camera sticking most of the way out.

 Need to start and stop the guiding in PHD2 before the Nina sessions.
 Workflow for a target, assuming you are focused:
 1) Go to imaging tab, and pick an exposure duration...something that'll give you enough stars for the plate solver to do it's thing.
 I did 10s with the carbonstar...probably will need less with the TV.
 2) Pick object in planetarium.
 This should give a "slew to target" button on the right.
 There was a dialog (maybe in plate solver?) that said "slew after finding it".